 Each week, England’s elite academy players get about 9-12 hours of coaching.
 I think professional clubs would like to increase the coaching hours if possible.
 That’s because they understand that they need to make regular contact with their players if they are to show any drastic improvements.

 One more issue is the fact that this is the digital age and more English children are opting to just play video games or use their mobile phones.
 When you factor in the reduced free outdoor playing surfaces then you’ll begin to understand why England is no longer producing the same amount of talented footballers as it did before.

 What is the Solution?

 Kids no longer spend the time to develop the critical skills needed to play the game properly due to the demise of street football.
-I am amazed at what extra personal football training can do to make a player who’s one footed and has a little understanding of the game to someone who knows the game better and capable of using both sides.
-My belief is that personal coaching benefits players of every age, but it is most beneficial for players aged 5 to 9.
+I am amazed at what extra personal football training can do to make a player who’s one-footed and has a little understanding of the game into someone who understands the game better and capable of using both sides.
+My belief is that personal coaching benefits players of every age, but it is most beneficial for players aged 6 to 11.
 With this kind of coaching, I am quite convinced that good habits can be installed which can prove invaluable to any young player’s subsequent playing career.

 The typical personal football training session has the following:

 - Ball orientated warm-up.

 - Critical skills i.e. Passing, Running with the ball, ball mastery, etc.